Faith Development Webinar Series

 Useful Links (PDF)

-Jennica Davis-Hockett and Evin Carvill-Ziemer discuss eight areas of competency in youth advising that are presented in a new, optional tool for UU religious professionals, lay leaders, and advising teams to identify excellence and needs for growth among the people trusted to advise UU youth.
+Jennica Davis-Hockett and Evin Carvill-Ziemer discuss eight areas of competency in youth advising (PDF) that are presented in a new, optional tool for UU religious professionals, lay leaders, and advising teams to identify excellence and needs for growth among the people trusted to advise UU youth.

 - April 2015: Preparing for Sophia Fahs Sunday